parnavh/event-management-system/tech-stack.md

 ## 🚀Programming Language

+- **JavaScript**: Utilized as the primary programming language
-- **Node.js**: Employed for backend development, providing a scalable and efficient runtime environment for JavaScript.
+- **Bun**: Utilized as the JavaScript runtime for backend development, providing enhanced performance compared to Node.js.

 ## 📦Frameworks and Libraries